Jen Self, PhD MSW:

 “Courage is the magic to make dreams into reality” -Emil Castagnier (Tales of Symphonia- Dawn of the New World)

-Isaac is a graduating senior doing a B.A. in Japanese Linguistics.
+Cecille is a Japanese Linguistics major who loves art and tinkering with code.
 They work with Anak Bayan, a comprehensive, national democratic mass organization of the Filipino youth.
 They also like romantic strolls to the fridge, playing with their baby nephew and puppy Muymuy.
-They also love playing taiko with their group Taiko Kai at the University of Washington every weekend.
+They also love playing taiko with their group Taiko Kai at the University of Washington every weekend at the ECC.
 Ka-DON!

 Mal Nair is the Q-Center librarian this year!
 They are passionate about building community through literature and used to play pretend-librarian as a kid, so this is basically a dream job.
 They are a second-year at UW, planning on majoring in something math-related and are very good at hugging and eating copious amounts of rice.
 They are involved in facilitating Advo-QT’s, QPOCA, Queer 101, Q Ink and Q Book Club this year.
 They can often be seen loudly complaining (lovingly) about their coworkers Monday through Friday 10-6.
 They would also love to take book requests for new additions to the library as well as talk about anything that the denizens of the Q-Center would like to discuss.